deephaven/examples/gsod/README.md

 # Weather Observation Data

-This directory contains daily weather observations observations from 19 different locations around the world.
+This directory contains daily weather observations from 19 different locations around the world.
 The observations start in the 1940s and are continuous to the present day.
-In total, there are 57330 observations.
+In total, there are 57,330 observations.

 The samples come from the NOAA Global Surface Summary of the Day (GSOD) collection.